Menu

 The ENT U1 integrates a digital encoding/decoding voice broadcast system with a speaker propagation range of 500–800 m.
 Operator functions include real-time voice alerts, recorded audio playback, upload, and text-to-speech — all controllable from the explosion-proof screen remote controller.
 The primary link runs on 5.8G digital telemetry (integrated video and control), with a full 4G all-network connection as automatic backup to maintain reachability if the primary radio link is disrupted.

-The annotated hardware diagram below maps the complete Go2 EDU ENT U1 component layout: the UWB tracking module, intercom microphone, front camera (1280×720, FOV 120°), front lamp, 4D LiDAR L2, 12 joint motors, foot-end force sensor, computing core, and the long-endurance smart battery — all integrated into the ~15 kg aluminium and high-strength engineering plastic chassis.
+For compute-intensive workloads, an optional NVIDIA Jetson Orin NX or Nano expansion module delivers 40–100 TOPS of AI inference, slotting into the robot's expansion bay without external cabling changes.
+The annotated hardware diagram below maps the complete component layout: the UWB tracking module, intercom microphone, front camera, 4D LiDAR L2, 12 joint motors, foot-end force sensor, computing core, and the long-endurance smart battery — all integrated into the ~15 kg chassis.

 Hardware infographic of the Unitree Go2 EDU ENT U1 with labelled callouts for tracking module, 4D LiDAR L2, 12 joint motors, foot force sensor, computing core, smart battery, and speaker